jenyss/like-no-other-video-agent/README.md

 We often speak of technology as if it will ultimately prevail.
 But at the end of the day, it is the result of our own boundless human potential and no matter how magnificent the technology becomes, it will always lack one of life’s most profound forces: **emotion**.

-I’ve recently created many different video agents with strict execution flows, but while building each one, I kept thinking how deeply creative video and visuals production process is, and that it takes much, much more than a prompt and a model to produce something that truly has lasting impact and sticks!

 The "Like No Other" agent is designed to recreate your favourite ad.
 I gave it tools and let it be the Creative Director, Producer and Post Production Producer of the videos.

-This experiment quickly demonstrates why some jobs must be carried out only by trained professionals - and why you probably shouldn’t attempt them at home.
-Video production is still one of those things… unless you’re aiming for mediocre results (or have very low expectations!).
+**This experiment quickly demonstrates why some jobs must be carried out only by trained professionals - and why you probably shouldn’t attempt them at home.
+Video production is still one of those things… unless you’re aiming for mediocre results (or have very low expectations!).**

 The agent uses some of the best image, video and audio models available today and the Google ADK "think" function to plan its creative process and then execute it.
 But it all starts with an OpenAI Agent (with a search tool) powered by GPT-4o (my favourite), wrapped as a ADK tool, to research and structure information about your favourite ad: